eonwilsun/Indesign-Update/README.md

 - All processing happens client-side in the browser
 - Files are never uploaded to any server
 - No data is stored or transmitted

+For machine translation via cloud APIs, use a server-side proxy (e.g., serverless function) to keep API keys secret; direct browser calls from a static site will expose keys.

 ## Contributing